FAQs About Divorce

 Q: How Does Child Custody Work In Vermont?

-A: In Vermont, custody or parental rights and responsibilities often includes a physical and legal component.
+A: In Vermont, custody or “parental rights and responsibilities” often includes a physical and legal component.
 Physical responsibility refers to your child’s place of residence and their day-to-day needs, whereas legal responsibility refers to major life decisions such as schooling, travel, surgery and more.
-While the court may award legal responsibility to both parents, you and your ex-spouse must agree on shared physical custody.
-If you cannot reach an agreement, note that the court may choose to only award one parent physical responsibility.
+While the court may award legal rights and responsibilities to both parents, you and your ex-spouse must agree on shared physical rights and responsibilities.
+If you cannot reach an agreement, note that the court may choose to only award one parent physical rights and responsibility.

 Q: Who Pays Child Support?

 A: There are very specific guidelines and rules when it comes to child support payments.
-But ultimately, the idea is to provide your child with the same support he or she would have had prior to the divorce.
-Often, the responsibility of child support payments falls on the noncustodial parent.
+But ultimately, the idea is to provide your children with the same support they would have had prior to the divorce.
+Often, the responsibility of child support payments falls on the parent without physical rights and responsibilities.
 In these matters, you and your ex-spouse may choose to reach an agreement on your own regarding the amount.
 The court will then review your numbers to ensure that they adhere to the guidelines.
 On the other hand, if both parents cannot agree, then a hearing will be set to settle the matter.

 Q: Are The Assets Split In Half?

 A: How marital property is divided during your divorce depends on you and your ex-spouse.
 If you both can reach an agreement that is reasonable, the court will generally accept your decision.
 However, if disputes arise, then a judge will need to step in.
 As Vermont follows the equitable distribution model, it is unlikely that your marital assets will get divided down the middle.
 Instead, the length of your marriage, your occupation and various other factors will determine who receives what.

 Q: Who Gets The House?